jiusanzhou/flutter_notification_listener/README.md

 **1. Register the service in the manifest**

 The plugin uses an Android system service to track notifications.
-To allow this service to run on your application, the following code should be put inside the Android manifest, between the tags.
+To allow this service to run on your application, the following code should be put inside the Android manifest, between the `application` tags.

 ```xml
 <service android:name="im.zoe.labs.flutter_notification_listener.NotificationsHandlerService"